cloudnative-pg/cloudnative-pg/docs/src/security.md

 The current implementation of Cloud Native PostgreSQL automatically creates passwords and `.pgpass` files for the `postgres` superuser and the database owner.

+As far as encryption of password is concerned, Cloud Native PostgreSQL follows the default behavior of PostgreSQL: starting from PostgreSQL 14, `password_encryption` is by default set to `scram-sha-256`, while on earlier versions it is set to `md5`.

+!!!
+Important
+    Please refer to the ["Password authentication"](https://www.postgresql.org/docs/current/auth-password.html)
+    section in the PostgreSQL documentation for details.

 You can disable management of the `postgres` user password via secrets by setting `enableSuperuserAccess` to `false`.